JoshMermel/JoshMermel.github.io/_posts/2022-12-20-bandaged-cube-diameter.md

 If we restrict ourselves to puzzles where all centers are "normal" meaning no bandaging to the core or to edges, we have 26 puzzles to look at.

-0x20088000000C06 has the largest diameter (27 QTM) of these puzzles if we care about orientation.
+0x20088000000C06 (seen above) has the largest diameter (27 QTM) of these puzzles if we care about orientation.
 This was was noted above for have losing a large fraction of vertices when we start caring about orientation.
 [0x20088000000C03](https://joshmermelstein.com/bandaged-cube-explorer?id=0x20088000000C03&ignore_orientation=true)
 has the largest diamter (20 QTM) if we do not care about orientation.